 From on-premises file server to the specified blob container of my Azure storage account

-*Nice to have file transfer services
+*Preferred additional file transfer services

-1. Transfer the files generated on Azure cloud back to YYYYMMDD folder of on-premises file server
+1. Transfer the files generated on Azure cloud back to YYYYMMDD folder on on-premises file server

-2. Rotate the file folders so that up to latest seven days folders are kept
+2. Rotate the file folders so that the latest folders, up to seven days, are kept

-3. Send email notifications for every successful or failure file transfer.
+3. Send email notification for every successful or failed file transfer.